Walmart shooting claims teen, young woman, father, mother

 Lorenzo Gamble, 43, of Chesapeake

-Gamble was a custodian on the overnight shift and had worked at Walmart for 15 years, The Washington Post reported.
+Gamble was a custodian on the overnight shift and had worked at Walmart for 15 years, the company said in a statement Tuesday.
+His greatest joys "were football and spending time with his two sons."

-His parents Linda and Alonzo Gamble said he loved spending time with his two sons.
+Virginia Gov. Glenn Youngkin said during Monday's vigil that Gamble was "a man of few words" and "a man of strength, who loved and worked hard for his family."

-"He just kept to himself and did his job," Linda Gamble said.
-"He was the quiet one of the family."
+Linda Gamble, his mother, told the AP on Sunday that she hadn't been able to do much of anything, including eat, because she missed him so much.

 Tyneka Johnson, 22, of Portsmouth

-Johnson was willing to work to better herself, but she was also cheerful, helped younger students and "gelled" with everyone she encountered at Cannon's Blessed Tutoring Services, she said.
-Johnson had a sense of style and love for music and dancing.
+Johnson was willing to work to better herself, but she was also cheerful, helped younger students and "gelled" with everyone she encountered at Cannon's Blessed Tutoring Services.

 A makeshift memorial to Johnson was placed in a grassy area outside the Walmart, with the words "Our Hearts are with you" and a basket of flowers.